 Staff members and facilities

 Dr. Luke Gascho, executive director of Merry Lea, is the director of the institute.
-Staff members at Merry Lea with roles in the institute are: Dr. David Ostergren, director of the graduate program in environmental education; Dr. Dale Hess, director of the agroecology program; Lisa Zinn, director of the sustainability semester; Bill Minter, director of land management; Paul Steury, coordinator of K-12 environmental education programs; Jennifer Schrock, coordinator of public programs; and Dr. Ryan Sensenig, field researcher.
+Staff members at Merry Lea with roles in the institute are: Dr. David Ostergren, director of the graduate program in environmental education; John Mischler, director of the agroecology program; Dr. Joel Pontius, director of the sustainability semester; Bill Minter, director of land management; Paul Steury, coordinator of K-12 environmental education programs; Jennifer Schrock, coordinator of public programs; and Dr. Ryan Sensenig, field researcher.
 Faculty from Goshen College and other institutions of higher education will join in the interdisciplinary work of the institute.
 The Institute for Ecological Regeneration is housed at Merry Lea Environmental Learning Center of Goshen College.
 The 1,189-acre preserve provides a context and framework for the regenerative work of the institute.
 The facilities include classrooms, offices, a library, housing, field study sites and agroecology plots.

 Current and planned research

 The institute pursues research in field-based ecology, environmental education pedagogy and practice, creation care and stewardship and sustainability in systems.
 Examples of questions that will be explored are:

 - What comprises a healthy regional landscape for all creatures?

 - How do theology and faith belief systems inform environmental stewardship in congregations?

 - How should the principles of peace and justice be applied to achieve effective Earth care practices and policy?